Baku hosting meeting of Turkic Council's Working Group (PHOTO) (UPDATE)

 The meeting participants will discuss the issues of strengthening joint activities to inform about events taking place in the Turkic-speaking countries, the Action Plan for 2021-2022 in the field of information and media, the shooting of feature films and documentaries about the history and culture of the Turkic-speaking states, the organization of training courses and exchange programs for media experts.

-At the beginning of his speech, Deputy Secretary General of the Turkic Council Gismat Gozalov, chairing the Working Group's meeting, congratulated Azerbaijan on liberation of its territories from Armenian occupation in the 44-day Patriotic War (from late Sept. through early Nov.2020).
+At the beginning of his speech, Deputy Secretary General of the Turkic Council Gismat Gozalov, chairing the Working Group's meeting, congratulated Azerbaijan on liberation of its territories from Armenian occupation in the Second Karabakh War (from late Sept. through early Nov.2020).

+Gozalov noted that the Turkic Council supports the development of relations in the field of media between the Turkic-speaking states.

+He said that the members of the Working Group will present their proposals for the Action Plan for 2021-2022.